steebchen/portfolio/src/content/about/index.md

 ---

 I always loved coding.
 When I was 12, I started using microcontrollers with visual programming software.
-The most exciting thing about my 18th birthday was officialy registering as a freelancer.
+The most exciting thing about my 18th birthday was officially registering as a freelancer.
 3 years later, I concentrate on building cloud software for businesses.

 I primarily use the following technologies, tools and libraries: